Infographic of buildings as bar chart with clouds.

 – They are unfamiliar to average investors: What should we look for?
 How to negotiate?

 In summary, commercial properties are not as accessible as residential properties.
 However, that doesn’t mean it’s impossible.
 Some time ago, we posted a blog, Diversity within Property, mentioning that commercial properties can benefit your portfolio and investment goal.
-Today we will talk more about them and how to transition to commercial property investment.
+Today we will talk more about them and how to convert residential property to commercial property in Australia.

 What is Commercial Property?

-InvestorKit adopts a broad definition of commercial property.
-Commercial property can be an office, a retail shop, a medical centre, a childcare facility, a warehouse, etc., but most importantly, an established and tenanted one.
+InvestorKit adopts a broad definition of commercial property for investment.
+Commercial property can be an office, a retail shop, a medical centre, a childcare facility, a warehouse, a property converted from residential to commercial property etc., but most importantly, an established and tenanted one.

 Pros and Cons of Commercial Properties